Brush your pet’s teeth every day if possible. It is easier to start brushing when your pet is young slowly and gradually.

 Dental care is necessary to provide optimum health and quality of life.
 Diseases of the oral cavity, if left untreated, are often painful and can lead to more serious health problems including heart, lung and kidney disease.

-Regularly examine your pet’s teeth for signs of periodontal disease, such as dental tartar; red, swollen, or bleeding gums; bad breath; loose teeth or loss of teeth; pus between the gums and teeth and any unusual growth in the mouth.
+Tak your pet regularly to your vet for oral exam for signs of periodontal disease, such as dental tartar; red, swollen, or bleeding gums; bad breath; loose teeth or loss of teeth; pus between the gums and teeth and any unusual growth in the mouth.

 Common signs of dental disease include: